 To gain admission to the UO’s five-year architecture program, you must complete both the university application for admission (due January 15) and the departmental application.
 Program applicants should remain aware of departmental deadlines.
 You must also have a portfolio that includes samples of your creative work, a personal essay, letters of recommendation, and academic transcripts that meet the department’s own standards of academic excellence.

 Points of Interest

-- The UO architecture program consistently ranks in the nation’s top 15 among accredited programs.
+- The UO architecture program consistently ranks in the top 6 for sustainable built environments among the nation’s approxmated 150 accredited architecture programs.

 - The Department of Architecture offers accredited degree programs in architecture and interior architecture at both the undergraduate and graduate degree levels.